shimonc29/chatgrow-saas/replit.md

 ## Overview

-ChatGrow is a comprehensive backend system designed to empower small to medium-sized businesses with advanced communication capabilities and streamlined operational management.
-Its core purpose is to provide a robust platform for managing customers, events, appointments, payments, and invoices, complemented by an automated Email and SMS notification system.
-ChatGrow aims to significantly enhance business efficiency, improve customer engagement, and automate critical workflows through its integrated suite of management tools.
+ChatGrow is a comprehensive multi-tenant SaaS platform where Shimon (platform owner at shimonc29@gmail.com) manages business owners who run their own small-medium businesses.
+The platform operates on a **freemium model** with a 200-customer limit for free tier users and implements **marketplace-style payment splitting** (95% to business owner, 5% platform fee).
+Features include React 19 admin dashboard with Hebrew RTL, Google Calendar integration, Object Storage, landing page builder, Super Admin panel for platform analytics, and comprehensive subscription management.
 The project seeks to capture market share in the SMB SaaS space by offering an all-in-one solution for business growth and customer relationship management.

 ## User Preferences